aalto-speech/MuSe-2024/README.md

 # MuSe-2024
 Multimodal Humor Detection and Social Perception Prediction

+## IAF and Late Fusion:
+The code for this experiment is available [here](https://github.com/aalto-speech/MuSe-2024/tree/main/baseline_and_iaf).
+This code also includes the baseline experiment and the modality contributions analysis (Section 5.1 in our paper).

+## Transformer-based Fusion for Humor:
+The code for this experiment  is available [here](https://github.com/aalto-speech/MuSe-2024/tree/main/humor_trf).
+This code reproduces the results of the TrF models in Table 1 of our paper.

+## Joint Decoder for Perception:
+The code for this experiment  is available [here](https://github.com/aalto-speech/MuSe-2024/tree/main/perception_joint_decoder).
+This experiment primarily uses the [SpeechBrain](https://github.com/speechbrain/speechbrain) toolkit.
+You can also modify the experiment to evaluate the first 10 and last 10 seconds of each sample (Section 5 in our paper).

+## Opposing Trait-Based Ensemble:
-The trait-based ensemble is in the [JupyterNotebook](https://github.com/aalto-speech/MuSe-2024/blob/main/trait_based_ensemble.ipynb).
-The selection of which trait in which groups are based on the correlation of the train set (see [Figure](https://github.com/aalto-speech/MuSe-2024/blob/main/perception_correlation.png))
+The trait-based ensemble is implemented in the [JupyterNotebook](https://github.com/aalto-speech/MuSe-2024/blob/main/trait_based_ensemble.ipynb).
+The trait selection for each group is based on the correlation analysis of the training set (see [Figure](https://github.com/aalto-speech/MuSe-2024/blob/main/perception_correlation.png))

 ## Citation: